slackapi/bolt-js/README.md

 })();
 ```

+> ⚙️ By default, Bolt will listen to the `/slack/events` endpoint of your public URL for all incoming requests (whether shortcuts, events, or interactivity payloads).
+When configuring Request URLs in your app configuration, the should all have `/slack/events` appended by default.
+You can modify the default behavior by passing an array of `endpoints` of type string into the constructor.

 ## Listening for events

 Apps typically react to incoming events, which can be events, actions, commands, or options requests.
 For each type of